-Springfield's special permit and host agreement process will require INSA to provide ongoing information to the City of Springfield and to comply with the conditions set forth on its special permit.
-INSA intends to continue compliance through its ongoing reporting requirements to the City and through compliance with the conditions on its Special Permit.
-In addition INSA will be required to comply with all provisions of the City of Springfield Zoning Ordinance applicable to its proposed facility.
+Under its current special permit, the Company is required to provide ongoing information to the City of Springfield and to comply with the conditions set forth on its special permit.
+The Company intends to continue compliance through its ongoing reporting requirements to the City and through compliance with the conditions it is subject to.